 News Off-duty cop shoots man in wheelchair who fired gun in Brooklyn: NYPD The man fired shots toward a home in East Flatbush, police said.
 A man in a wheelchair shot at the front of a Brooklyn home early Sunday morning, prompting an off-duty officer to fire back, according to police.
 Photo Credit: NYPD By Shaye Weaver email@example.com August 19, 2018 9:34 AM Print Share fbShare Tweet Email An off-duty police officer shot and injured a man in a wheelchair who police say fired a gun toward a Brooklyn house on Sunday morning, according to the NYPD.
 Just before 2:42 a.m., a 30-year-old man fired a .38 caliber revolver toward the home at 145 E. 43rd St., where the off-duty officer was, police said.
 The officer returned fire, shooting the man in the hip, police said.
 The man, who police did not immediately identify, was taken to The Brookdale University Hospital and Medical Center in stable condition and was taken into police custody, according to police.
 The off-duty officer was not hurt, but was taken to NewYork-Presbyterian Brooklyn Methodist Hospital for evaluation, police said.
 Police found the man's revolver at the scene and released a photo of it.
 The investigation is ongoing, police said.
-By Shaye Weaver firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Shaye Weaver firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.